sardana-org/sardana-followup/20191006-ICALEPCS/AGENDA.md

 * Introduction to Sardana Suite

 ## Sardana from scratch (9:00 - 9:15)
-* Start Sardana server and CLI
+* Start Sardana server and Spock CLI
 * Create and explain the simulation environment

 ## GUI with Taurus (9:15 - 10:00)